wix/cli-app-templates/stock-countdown/README.md

 After the app is created you can build it, which allows you to:

 + Create a preview to share with others
-+ Create new versions of your app on the Dev Center.
++ Create new versions of your app in the App Dashboard.

 ### Build the app